Manoj21500566/rl-policy-evaluation/README.md

 ### States
 The environment has 7 states:

-Two Terminal States: G: The goal state & H: A hole state.
+1)Two Terminal States: G: The goal state & H: A hole state.

-Five Transition states / Non-terminal States including S: The starting state.
+2)Five Transition states / Non-terminal States including S: The starting state.
 ### Action:
 The agent can take two actions:

 R: Move right.

 L: Move left.
 ### Transition Probabilities
 The transition probabilities for each action are as follows: